 Se miró en el espejo antes de salir.
 She looked at herself in the mirror before leaving.

-These verbs describe the daily routine vocabulary that appears in the Learning Journey hotel scenario — understanding them unlocks a whole set of natural, useful phrases.
+These verbs describe the daily routine vocabulary that appears throughout the Learning Journey — understanding them unlocks a whole set of natural, useful phrases.

 2. Reciprocal — Two or More People Act on Each Other